Are you planning a trip to Vietnam? Maybe you need to prepare a lot of things like clothes, shoes, and some options for the perfect journey.

 200,000 dong starts enough for you to have a not-too-fussy meal at a few good standard restaurants.

 In case you need to travel by taxi, VND 200,000 is enough for a one-way street with the length from 11km to 13km.

 And, this quantity is to say thank you to your guide after a day of his/her enthusiastic work.

 12. Par value of 500,000 VND

-The biggest denomination in Vietnamese dong system – 500,000 VND is printed on the polymer with dark blue color, size 152mm x 65mm.
+The highest denomination in Vietnamese currency notes is 500,000 VND, which is printed on the polymer with dark blue color and size 152mm x 65mm.

 The current converted value is equivalent to about 21.4 USD.
 This is a banknote easily confused with much lower denominations: 20,000 VND.